-This dairy-free chocolate pie starts with a crunchy chocolate cookie crust and layers of chocolate pudding and whipped cream.
-Make it days ahead of time then top it with chocolate shavings for an unforgettable dessert.
+This dairy-free chocolate pie starts with a gluten-free crunchy chocolate cookie crust and layers of chocolate pudding and whipped cream.
+It’s easy to make, quick to cook, and completely irresistible.
+You’re going to love this easy vegan pudding cream pie!

 This is one of the best pie recipes, maybe even one of my favorite recipes, I’ve had in a long time.
 Everyone is going to drool over this simple pie, especially pie and chocolate lovers.
 Make this recipe for everyone, but especially those with food allergies.
 This vegan chocolate cream pie is free from all common allergens including gluten, dairy, and eggs, and we’re sharing an option to keep it free of tree nuts.